Looking Into The Mouths Of The American People: Trends In Orthodontic Care

 According to psychotherapists like Lucy Beresford, bared teeth can be a sign of dominance in the animal kingdom.
 Humans may be more evolved, but our reactions haven’t strayed too far from our ancestors.
 1

 Ask most adults who choose to get orthodontic care, and they’ll tell you that it’s not all about posting pictures online.
 It’s also about self-confidence and professional success.
-A strong smile usually denotes a strong person, and strong people tend to snag the jobs and the promotions.
+A strong smile usually denotes a strong person, and strong people tend to snag jobs and promotions.
 In other words, bared teeth (as long as they’re beautiful), suggest social and professional dominance.

-Braces and the Modern American Teenager
+Braces And The Modern American Teenager

-Go to your local orthodontist office, and you’re likely to see a waiting room full of anxious or bored teenagers.
+Go to your local orthodontist’s office, and you’re likely to see a waiting room full of anxious or bored teenagers.
 That’s because the majority of orthodontics patients are between the ages of 12 and 18 years.
 Since the first modern braces made their appearance in the early 20 th century (orthodontics in one form or another has been around since ancient times), adolescence has generally been considered the appropriate time for fixing misalignments and crafting the perfect smile.

 The rest of a person’s life is spent maintaining that smile.
 Those who are diligent about wearing their retainer and careful where they put it (i.e., not in the trash) are likely to enjoy a lifetime of beautiful smiles.
 Those who aren’t careful are likely to end up back in the orthodontist’s office come adulthood (more on that later).